SharePoint/sp-dev-docs/docs/solution-guidance/Upload-user-profile-pictures-sample-app-for-SharePoint.md

  </Contoso.Core.ProfilePictureUploader.Properties.Settings>
 ```

+> [!IMPORTANT]
-**Important**  Connecting to the userprofileservice.asmx web service on the SharePoint Online admin center allows you to update the user profile properties of other users.
+> Connecting to the userprofileservice.asmx web service on the SharePoint Online admin center allows you to update the user profile properties of other users.
 When you run this code sample, use an Office 365 administrator account that has permissions to manage user profiles.

 ## Using the Core.ProfilePictureUploader sample add-in
-<a name="sectionSection1"> </a>

 This code sample runs as a console application.
 When the code sample runs, the **Main** method in Program.cs does the following: